stilljack/Algorithms/src/making_change/README.md

 # Making Change

-You work as a bank teller, handling people's bank transactions (this is your part-time gig while you're studying at Lambda).
+handling people's bank transactions (this is your part-time gig while you're studying at Lambda).

 One day one of the wealthiest and also most eccentric patrons of the bank walks